 ‘The parents that come to the children centre talk about the books they have received, they get so excited when a new book arrives.’
 Children’s centre practitioner

-If you’re interested in setting up an Imagination Library in your area then check out the DPIL UK website for further info.
+If you’re interested in setting up an Imagination Library in your area then check out the DPIL UK website for further info - or to check if there already is one near your.
 It really complements our local Peep work and the families love it.
-If you already have a local Imagination Library then do get in touch with us if you have any other questions about using it alongside Peep.
+We attend the bi-annual Dolly Parton Imagination Library UK's biennial conference, and have twice presented there.
+If you already have a local Imagination Library then do get in touch with us if you have any other questions about using it alongside Peep, or if you'd like to attend Peep practitioner training to broaden your skills in sharing books and stories with families.